mrhenryyu/minimal-mistakes/_pages/about.md

 ## Personal Goals

-Aside from academic goals, I have personal goals that I have set for myself, in order to improve my physical and mental health, and persona targets I would like to reach.
+To compliment my academic and career goals, here are my personal goals I have set to improve my physical and mental health.

 ### **Short term goals**{: .red}:

-1. lose weight until I hit my target weight of 175 lbs (currently 185 lbs)
+1. Maintain a healthy weight by exercising reguarly and maintain going to the gym 5 times / week
-2. Keep going to the gym a minimum of 5 times a week (currently going 5 times / week)
+2.
 3. Sleep latest at midnight and wake up latest at 8am for a minimum of 5 times a week
 4. Maintain my ketogenic diet for 2 months (currently 1 month in)
 5. Design my own Ruby on Rails application (currently in the process of implimenting)